TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: EXPERIMENTAL SETTINGS

 \subsubsection{Interface Design and Rationale}

-Our evaluation interface presents evaluators pairs of images: \begin{itemize} \item \textbf{Reference Image}: A natural image depicting the subject (e.g., a cat standing). \item \textbf{Tactile Image}: The generated tactile graphic or a sourced tactile graphic from established libraries (e.g., APH, Perkins). \end{itemize} This side-by-side comparison allows evaluators to assess how well the tactile graphic captures the essential features and posture of the subject while adhering to tactile design principles.
-Evaluators are blind to the source of the tactile graphic (generated vs. sourced), ensuring an unbiased assessment.
+Our evaluation interface presented evaluators with pairs of images: \begin{itemize} \item \textbf{Reference Image}: A natural image depicting the subject (e.g., a cat standing). \item \textbf{Tactile Image}: Either a generated tactile graphic or a sourced tactile graphic from established libraries (e.g., APH, Perkins). \end{itemize} This side-by-side comparison allowed evaluators to assess how well the tactile graphic captured essential features and posture while adhering to tactile design principles.
+Evaluators were blind to the graphic's source (generated vs. sourced), ensuring unbiased assessment.
+For evaluation, each class included one reference natural image and two tactile graphics (one generated, one sourced), totaling 66 natural images and 132 tactile graphics.